sarasrking/jupyter-notebooks-intro/_episodes/08-Python.md

 - Click on 'Run' or use the shortcut **Shift+Enter** to execute the cell.

-In this case we are showing the keys and values in the dictionary called 'd'.
+In this case we are showing the keys and values in the dictionary called `d`.

 **Remember**: Curly braces create dictionaries or sets.
 Square brackets create lists.